 Accompanying Clients to their session

-At the clinic, there is a comfortable waiting area for those accompanying clients, with free wifi.
+At the clinic, there is space for one person to accompany the client to the session.
 We acknowledge people’s curiosity regarding what happens during a client’s training.
 If the client is comfortable with additional people in the room, we are happy to allow others to observe.
 However, it is requested that if others are in the room during the session, they remain quiet so as to not distract the client once training has begun.
 This includes refraining from using laptops and mobile phones.

 Training Neurofeedback Providers